- Gender and Relationships»

 1. Start a date night diary with your sweetheart.
 In the days leading up to your Valentine's Day date, write down all your thoughts and feelings about the date.
 What are you excited about?
 What do you want to talk about?
 What do you want to do (i.e.; make out in the movie theater)?
 After the date, write about all the wonderful moments you had together.

 2. Meet your husband at your pre-planned date location.
 Get dressed separately.
-No matter how long you've been together, you're never too old to experience the giddy feeling of waiting for your spouse to arrive at your rendez-vous.
+No matter how long you've been together, you're never too old to experience the giddy feeling of waiting for your lover to arrive at your rendez-vous.

 3. Find the pulpiest paperback romance novel you can and then take turns reading passages to each other without laughing.